Privacy Policy

 6.3 Information about Allocation Awards

-The existence of an award and basic information about the principal investigator (PI) and project (e.g., the size and duration of the award, on which resources the award is made, and the project abstract) are made public.
+The existence of an award and basic information about the principal investigator (PI) and project (e.g., the size and duration of the award, on which resources the award is made, and the project abstract) are public.

 6.4 Information about Allocation Requests and Reviews